 How to use the Newton-Raphson method for structural analysis?

-How to use the Newton-Raphson method for structural analysis?

-The Newton-Raphson method can be used to make structural analysis for the beam to enable us to find maximum deflection for a simply supported beam acted upon by a uniformly distributed load. two approaches will be used the first approach is by using the Newton-raphson method.
+The Newton-Raphson method can be used to make a structural analysis of the beam to enable us to find maximum deflection for a simply supported beam acted upon by a uniformly distributed load.
+Two approaches will be used the first approach is by using the Newton-Raphson method.

 The second approach will be done by using the modified Newton -Raphson Method.